Less Than Lethal Force

 Probably the least popular of the less than lethal options is the baton.
 Be that an ASP baton, nightstick, kubaton, tonfa, whatever.
 This is because it takes the most amount of skill and effort to learn of any of what’s listed here.
 However, there still lies a very solid niche for these kinds of tools, one that none of the others do: Defensive properties.

 The downsides being it’s a pain in the ass to carry them around and takes a lot of effort to learn effectively.
 The ones that do try to make it convenient to carry around, like the kubaton, sacrifice a lot of reach and surface area used for blocks and striking.
+This is the crux of all bludgeoning weapons- The ones most useful for fighting are the ones most inconvenient to carry, and vice versa.
 Even the detectives I’ve spoken with have stopped carrying collapsible ASP batons.
 Straight up: They don’t have much place in an EDC.
 They are very useful in the line of duty though.

 Using a tonfa to block hits and lock down enemy weapons is great, but it takes a while to learn.
 Extremely effective when you master them, if you have the time and resources that is.